2 January, 2023

 Visibility of product planning and roadmapping across teams

 Clarity in decisions that have been made based on profound user insights

 Alignment in teams and strengthening communication

 We’ve broken down this list into four stages of the feature life cycle that contributes to building the product value: opportunity identification and validation, design and prototyping, feature development, and launch and iteration.
-Now, to the thirteen product management tools the best PMs use:

 In the identification and validation phase, you’ll be researching where customers are willing to pay to get their problems solved.
 This requires describing and digging into the problem space, competitor research, rifling through heaps of data, tons of user interviews, and analyzing the market.

 Good for: Organization and analysis Cost: Free for the average user, monthly plans start at $5 GetApp rating: 4.7/5 Number of collaborators: 100

 Most blogs will tell you that spreadsheets are the worst, but the best product managers aren’t afraid to get their hands dirty with raw data sets.
 That’s why spreadsheets have a top position on our list.
 Yes, they are ugly, but powerful in processing numbers and producing insights that support product decisions.
 The best product managers will use Google Sheets at least at some point in their planning stage.

 Documenting and organizing user research interview results